materiaraiding/materiaraiding-old/ucob.md

 This quote will not resolve until after the Second Dive finishes.

-The dragons on the outside of the room will start targetting players for Dives, Three players will be fixated with a green marker on their head, these go out one at a time.
+The dragons on the outside of the room will start targetting players for Dives.
+Three players will be fixated with a green marker on their head, these go out one at a time.

 <img src="./assets/images/divemarker.png" alt="Dive Marker" style="height: 200px">